WE ARE FIXERS

 Stephen is not old man who’s already lived seven or eight decades.
 He’s not a fat, out-of-shape smoker who has abused his body all his life.

 Stephen Grogan is a young, in-shape and good-looking guy.
 My wife saw his picture in uniform and she says he’s “hot.”
-No matter.
+OK.
 He’s married with two sons.

 He is a top-notch cop – the kind of cop authors write books about.
 Maybe even a town hero.